The-Document-Warehouse-Namibia/VaultExtensionMethods/GetIDByAlias/README.md

 # M-Files Vault Extension Method

-This repository contains a custom M-Files Vault extension method that allows you to retrieve IDs by alias for object types, classes, and property definitions.
+This repository contains a custom M-Files Vault extension method that allows you to retrieve IDs by alias for object types, classes, wofklows, workflow states and property definitions.

 ## Overview